f5devcentral/f5-agility-labs-dns/docs/class2/module4/module4.rst

 Hidden Master
 ########################

-The Domain Controllers are authoritative for example.com so we need to slave the zone to the BIG-IP
+The internal DNS servers are authoritative for example.com so we need to slave the zone to the BIG-IP.

 After this module is complete the BIG-IP will become an authoritative slave.